 More information can be found in the Communication, Engagement and Consultation Plan which can be downloaded from the project page.

 How will the success of the project be monitored?

 There will be a range of assessments that will need to be balanced when judging the overall success of the project.
 Assessments will include:

 More information can be found in the Monitoring Plan which can be downloaded from the project page.

 What are the timelines for the project?

-This construction of this project is planned to commence in winter 2021/2022 and completed in spring 2022.
+This construction of this project is planned to commence in spring and completed in summer 2022.

 More information about key project dates can be found in the Key Dates section on the right-hand side of the project page.